corda/corda-docs/content/en/docs/corda-enterprise/4.5/notary-healthcheck.md

 tags:
 - notary
 - healthcheck
-title: Notary Health Check
+title: Notary health check
 weight: 100
 ---

-# Notary Health Check
+# Notary health check

 This is a simple CorDapp to check if notaries on a Corda network are up and responsive.